-Being a bigger city, there are less romantic things to do in Dublin than other parts of Ireland.
+Being a bigger city, there are less romantic things to do in Dublin than other parts of Ireland, though there’s plenty of fun things to do to fill up a couple of days in the city.
 Adding a castle stay instantly transformed the few days we spent there into a romantic getaway.

 We love the Clontarf Castle Hotel just outside of Dublin, it has all the feels of being luxurious but does not break the bank in that way.
 We thought it was just the right mix for us and gave us that extra special feel.